apache/openwhisk-wskdeploy/docs/programming_guide.md

 If you want to explore all possible Package and Action declarations (i.e., their schema) you can read:
 - [Exploring Packages](wskdeploy_packages.md) - step-by-step guide on the **Package** schema.
 - [Exploring Actions](wskdeploy_actions.md) - step-by-step guide on the **Action** schema.

-# Debugging your Package Manifests

-In addition to the normal output the wskdeploy utility provides, you may enable additional information that may further assist you in debugging.
-Please read the [Debugging Whisk Deploy](wskdeploy_debugging.md#debugging-wskdeploy) document.